myrrlyn/apocrypha.es/priv/archive/1sjqv6.md

 behavior.
 It is quite fascinating to watch, but not funny at all.
 Runs-Like-Water states:

-> *For my people, your word is everything.
-If you give it, you WILL follow*
+> For my people, your word is everything.
+If you give it, you WILL follow
-> *through on it.
-Breaking this promise is a great undoing, and you will be*
+> through on it.
+Breaking this promise is a great undoing, and you will be
-> *adequately punished.
-If it small, than you will exile yourself until you are*
+> adequately punished.
+If it small, than you will exile yourself until you are
-> *no longer shamed.
-But if you commit a breaking that is too much to bear,*
+> no longer shamed.
+But if you commit a breaking that is too much to bear,
-> *then you will be banished permanently from the marsh and never allowed to*
+> then you will be banished permanently from the marsh and never allowed to
-> *return.
-You will be forever marked, and all of our kind will know that you*
+> return.
+You will be forever marked, and all of our kind will know that you
-> *are not to be trusted.”*
+> are not to be trusted.
+{:.text-italic}

 **Jewelry**: The Argonians are quite beautiful makers of jewelry, which I guess goes hand-in-hand with their amazing stoneworking abilities.
 I have seen many